kyverno/chainsaw/website/docs/configuration/options/namespace.md

 ### With flags

 !!! note
-    The `template` element can not be configured with flags.
+    The `template` element can't be configured with flags.

 ```bash
 chainsaw test --namespace foo